Bride to Be (part four)

 Have I heard, been told, a man takes back his own.

-But I mean to do it, lady, I mean to do it.
+But I mean to do it, lady, I mean to.
 And—

 So also do they say, a bad start makes a bad end.